Weighted Moore-Penrose inverses of arbitrary-order tensors: Conclusion

 \section{Conclusion}

-In this paper a novel SVD and full rank decomposition of arbitrary-order tensors using reshape operation is developed.
-Using this decomposition, we have introduced the Moore-Penrose and general weighted Moore-Penrose inverse for arbitrary-order tensors via the Einstein product.
-In addition to that, we expressed the weighted Moore-Penrose inverse of a tensor in the form of the ordinary tensor inverse.
-In this paper, we have also added some results on the range and null spaces of arbitrary order tensors via the Einstein product to the existing theory.
-In particular, we have focused on the reverse-order laws for weighted Moore-Penrose inverses under the influence of the properties of range and null spaces of arbitrary order tensors.
-However, various reverse-order laws for weighted Moore-Penrose inverses of arbitrary-order tensor formulas associated with rank and block-tensors is a work currently underway.
-In future, it will be more interesting to express more identities of weighted Moore-Penrose inverse in terms of the ordinary Moore-Penrose inverse of arbitrary-order tensor.
+In this paper, a novel SVD and full rank-decomposition of arbitrary-order tensors using reshape operation is developed.
+Using this decomposition, we have studied the Moore-Penrose and general weighted Moore-Penrose inverse for arbitrary-order tensors via the Einstein product.
+We have also added some results on the range and null spaces to the existing theory.
+Then we discuss a few characterizations of cancellation properties for Moore-Penrose inverse of tensors.
+In addition to these, we have discussed the reverse-order laws for weighted Moore-Penrose inverses.
+In the future, it will be more interesting to express additional identities of weighted Moore-Penrose inverse in terms of the ordinary Moore-Penrose inverse for arbitrary-order tensor.

-{\bf {Acknowledgments}}\\ This research work was partially supported by Science and Engineering Research Board (SERB), Department of Science and Technology, India, under the Grant No. EEQ/2017/000747.
+{\bf {Acknowledgments}}\\ The first and the third authors are grateful to the Mohapatra Family Foundation and the College of Graduate Studies, University of Central Florida, Orlando, for their financial support for this research.
+In addition to this the first author is grateful for the partially supported by Science and Engineering Research Board (SERB), Department of Science and Technology, India, under the Grant No. EEQ/2017/000747.